steveho996/steveho996/README.md

 # 💫About Me :
 Hi there, I am from Vietnam, living in Finland
-👀 : Here is my personal website
+👀 : A Fresher Data Analyst
-✍️ : There is my blog and articles
-✍️ : I am the author of Monitoring series in DevOpsEdu 📧 : Contact me at admin@crfnetwork.com
+📧 : Contact me at holuongduc@gmail.com
 ❤️ : I'm passionate about:
-🔐 Cyber Security
+🔐 Performance Marketing
-🪐 Operating Systems (Windows & Linux)
-🖥️ Website Developer
+🪐 Data Visualisation
 📝 Writeups and Documenting

 ## 🌐Socials